Skip to main content

 The "Fleet Vehicles" semantic data model is provided by an automotive manufacturer.

-Each dataset in "Fleet Vehicles" MUST contain an unique anonymizedVin conformant to the semantic model.
+Each dataset in "Fleet Vehicles" MUST contain an unique anonymizedVIN conformant to the semantic model.

 3.6.2 SPECIFICATIONS ARTIFACTS